FredericDesgreniers/SOEN422_project/Docs/Full-Scale/README.md

 # Force Gauge - Team A
 In this project we aimed to develop a force gauge which was capable of detecting the force applied from a human punch.
 This document outlines the goals of the project, the design of the system, and the final resulting prototype which was delivered.

-> To best view this document, use the [link](https://github.com/FredericDesgreniers/SOEN422_project/blob/master/Docs/Full-Scale/README.md) provided.
+> To best view this document, use this [link](https://github.com/FredericDesgreniers/SOEN422_project/blob/master/Docs/Full-Scale/README.md).

 ### Table of Contents
 1. [Contributors](#contributors)